 IMPORTANT UPDATE: As of May 26, 2015, BRII is not accepting applications.
-Please check back again sometime after July to see if BRII applications have been re-opened.
+BRII will begin accepting applications again at the beginning on the fall semester, sometime in late August.

 If you have previously applied for and received BRII funding, please read this page carefully as eligibility, guidelines and restrictions have changed.